-You can get Upset Stomach
+You Can Upset Your Stomach

 Eating too fast increases your risk of indigestion and often causes heartburn.
 That particular kind of indigestion you experience when you eat too fast is called gastroesophagal reflux.
 It is a health condition which causes burning in the throat and the chest.
-In severe cases it also narrows the oesophagus thus making it difficult for you to swallow food.
+In severe cases it also narrows the oesophagus, thus making it difficult for you to swallow food.
 Heartburn or acid reflux is sometimes also mistaken for a heart attack due to the pain, discomfort and irritability it causes.
-Therefore eat slowly to avoid that painful and uncomfortable bowel sensation and stave off upset stomach.
+Therefore eat slowly to avoid that painful and uncomfortable bowel sensation and stave off the unwanted, entirely upset stomach.

 Overeating and Weight Gain

 Scarfing food leads to excessive eating, and eventually weight gain; but here's how: your stomach and brain work in coordination to control your appetite.
 It takes twenty minutes for your stomach to communicate to your brain, and indicate that you have consumed enough food.
 Your brain basically signals you to stop eating.
 But when you become engrossed in stuffing food, the tuning between your mind and stomach goes awry because you tend to cram yourself with too many calories before your mind can halt the self-destructive process.
 Perhaps this is the reason why it is referred to as mindless eating.

 Don’t fill your stomach with emotional eating.
 You eat fast because you rely on your emotional eating, instead of your brain alarms which signal you when to halt eating.
 Therefore you end up eating too much food, and ultimately, unfortunately, gain weight.